1995 Edmonton municipal election

 The 1995 Edmonton municipal election was held October 16, 1995 to elect a mayor and twelve aldermen to sit on Edmonton City Council, nine trustees to sit on the public school board, and seven trustees to sit on the separate school board.
 Edmontonians also decided two plebiscite questions.

 Councillors were elected in two-seat wards.

 This was the first election in which the public school board used nine wards instead of six to elect its trustees.

 Electoral system

-Mayor was elected through First past the post.
+Mayor was elected through first past the post.

-Councillors were elected through Plurality block voting, two per ward, where each voter could cast up to two votes.
+Councillors were elected through plurality block voting, two per ward, where each voter could cast up to two votes.

-School board positions also were filled through Plurality block voting as well.
+Public school board trustees were elected through first past the post.

+The Separate school board trustees were elected through a different system—one trustee was elected from each ward through first past the post, and the seventh seat was filled by the non-victorious candidate with the most total votes anywhere in the city.

 Voter turnout

 There were 221,236 ballots cast out of 440,044 eligible voters, for a voter turnout of 50.3%.